mnot/rfc.fyi/CONTRIBUTING.md

 selected as a maintainer, or that the collection will be accepted.
 We want to keep it high-quality and focused.

-Collections are maintained in `tags.json`; see that file for the (hopefully obvious) format.
-In the future, they might be moved to discrete files, if this becomes unwieldy.
+Collections are maintained in `src/tags`; each file is a separate collection.
+The format is line-based:

+* Lines starting with "RFC" are RFCs to include in the collection; everything after the first space is ignored.
+* The first line starting with "colour" expects a hex colour after the first space, to use for that tag.
+* The first line starting with "name" expects a name to use for the collection; otherwise, the filename will be used.
+* Lines beginning with `#` are ignored.

 ## Code Contributions